mayaPython/setUpTextures/README.md

 # setUpTextures
-This is an action that sets up all your textures for the Unreal Engine.
+This is a photoshop action which sets up all your textures for the Unreal Engine.
 It works seamlessly with Soulburn Scripts.

 You can download the Soulburn Scripts from Neil Blevin's website here: